DRAFT – PRAI Annual Membership Meeting Minutes

 Chrissy Carr motions to approve the budget.
 Debbie Barker seconded.
 Motion passed.

 A. Architectural Control Committee

-1. ACC Report presented by Robert Fraser.
+ACC Report presented by Robert Fraser.
 Currently 6 deposits, 5 in progress, 1 about to go.
 Completed 2 houses, 5 applications for new homes, 9 applications for other: solar, pools, barns.
-Recognized Tony and Khrisana.
-Khrisana wasn’t present.
+Recognized committee members Tony Alvarado and Khrisana Edwards.

-3. Diane asked about the pot hole near gate repairing with asphalt again.
+Diane Wigington asked about the pot hole near gate repairing with asphalt again.
 Says Portland cement and asphalt mix.
-Luevano pointed out that the repair should be designed by an engineer, not the contractor.
-Shelton agreed with Luevano’s opinion on the design being done by an engineer.
+Richard Luevano pointed out that the repair should be designed by an engineer, not the contractor.
+Josh Shelton agreed with Luevano’s opinion on the design being done by an engineer.
 October is the end of the paving season.